Amazon SEO: The COMPLETE Guide [INFOGRAPHIC]

 - Answers questions

-Again, there is no benefit to keyword stuffing.
+Again, there is no benefit to keyword stuffing in your listings on Amazon.
 As long as your Amazon keywords are in there at least once, you are in a good place for Amazon SEO.

 Plus, keyword stuffing reduces conversions as it isn’t fluid and doesn’t sound like a human wrote it.